pharo-project/pharo-launcher/doc/commands-cmd-line.md

 # Pharo Laucher command-line
-This is list of subject oriented CLI commands of Pharo launcher, where subjects are Pharo VM, image or image template of launcher.
+This is list of subject oriented CLI commands of Pharo launcher, where subjects are Pharo VM, image, image process, or image template of launcher.
 Use: `pharo-launcher <command>`

 | Command | Sub-command |                   | Description |